 Phosphorus and nitrogen are important nutrients limiting the growth of algae in Alberta lakes.
-While nitrogen usually limits agricultural plants, phosphorus is usually in shortest supply in lakes.
+While nitrogen usually limits terrestrial plants and plants and algae of tropical lakes, phosphorus is usually in shortest supply in temperate lakes.
 Even a slight increase of phosphorus in a lake can, given the right conditions, promote algal blooms causing the water to turn green in the summer and impair recreational uses.
 When pollution originating from livestock manure and human sewage enters lakes not only are the concentrations of phosphorus and nitrogen increased but nitrogen can become a limiting nutrient which is thought to cause blooms of toxic algae belonging to the cyanobacteria.
 Not all cyanobacteria are toxic, however, the blooms can form decomposing mats that smell and impair dissolved oxygen concentrations in the lake.

-Chlorophyll a
+Chlorophyll-a

-Chlorophyll a is a photosynthetic pigment that green plants, including algae, possess enabling them to convert the sun's energy to living material.
-Chlorophyll a can be easily extracted from algae in the laboratory.
-Consequently, chlorophyll a is a good estimate of the amount of algae in the water.
-Some highly productive lakes are dominated by larger aquatic plants, known as macrophytes, rather than suspended algae.
-In these lakes, chlorophyll a and nutrient values taken from water samples do not include productivity from large aquatic plants.
-As a result, lakes like Chestermere which are dominated by macrophytes can be at a lower trophic state than if macrophyte biomass was included.
+Chlorophyll-a is a photosynthetic pigment that green plants, including algae, possess enabling them to convert the sun's energy to living material.
+Chlorophyll-a can be easily extracted from algae in the laboratory.
+Consequently, chlorophyll-a is a good estimate of the amount of algae in the water.
+Larger aquatic plants, known as macrophytes, rather than algae, dominate some highly productive lakes.
+In these lakes, chlorophyll-a and nutrient values taken from water samples do not include productivity from large aquatic plants.
+As a result, lakes like Chestermere, which are dominated by macrophytes, reflect lower-nutrient trophic states than would otherwise result if macrophyte-based chlorophyll were included.
 Unfortunately, the productivity and nutrient cycling contributions of macrophytes are difficult to sample accurately and are therefore not typically included in trophic state indices.